 Any visitor to Tel Aviv knows that a stop at the famous Shuk HaCarmel (Carmel Market) is a must.
-The colorful and bustling Tel Aviv market situated in the heart of the city is an overabundance of sounds, smells, flavors, and a sensory experience not to be missed.
-The market offers a variety of boutique stalls, food vendors, small eateries and of course, market produce.
+The colorful and bustling Tel Aviv market, situated in the heart of the city, contains an overabundance of sounds, smells, flavors, and a sensory experience not to be missed.
+The market offers a variety of boutique stalls, food vendors, small eateries, and of course, market produce.
 Selling everything from freshly baked bread to dates, candy, spices, and meat, there is no shortage of delicious options.

 One of the most exciting things about visiting Shuk HaCarmel in Tel Aviv is the abundant selection of fresh fruit and produce.
 In general, produce in Israel tends to be local and seasonal, rather than importing (although of course there are unusual imports), and as such the fruit is fresh, vibrant and delicious.
 One can always tell the specific fruit season just be the smell and color.
 For example, if it is the strawberry season, it is obvious because the fragrant smell of strawberries will fill the air, and piles of strawberries can be seen, showcasing their red color from the distance.
 Regardless of the time of year, the fruit is always fresh and seasonal, making it a definite must-eat food in the Carmel Market Tel Aviv.